gabrieloliverio/gabrieloliverio.github.io/_posts/2016-05-07-case-study-php-framework-implantation.md

 each member do all the possible to conciliate his demands with improvements on this framework.

-We reached a point that this technology became obsolete, difficult to maintain and required a lot of code to implement features on the systems.
+We got to a point that this technology became obsolete, difficult to maintain and required a lot of code to implement features on the systems.
 When we studied to implement some essential features, that all the modern frameworks available nowadays have got out of the box, such as XSS, CSRF and SQL Injection protection,